 To boost the fiber content we are adding some finely chopped celery, red onion and parsley in addition to whole grain mustard.
 Resist the urge to spread this divine tuna salad over toast and give it a try over crunchy butter lettuce leaves instead.
 Enjoy!

 Courtesy of RealHealthyRecipes.com

-Use the “refer a friend” link below to forward this newsletter and subscribe your friends.
+Motivate your friends, family and co-workers!
+Use the “refer a friend” link below to forward this newsletter to your friends, family, and coworkers.

 4050 Williston Rd

 My results over the last 18 months have been superb.
 The general improvement in conditioning has been augmented with better posture.
 I'm honored to have this opportunity to recommend Moe's services to others, particularly to folks who feel they've been underserved to some extent by other professionals in this field.

 Moe coached me to move beyond my comfort levels.
 He was great at providing motivation to stick to the program on those weeks where nothing seemed to go right.
 It was those sticking points that were my down fall when I was on my own.
 Over the course of three months, he worked with me to get my body fat down to 11% - enough to see my ab muscles flex.

 The results I have achieved through following Moe’s program have well exceeded my expectations.
 With Moe’s organization, dedication, knowledge, and the complete program he puts together, he makes it virtually impossible NOT to succeed.

 Your Simplified Guide to a Healthy,Fit,